Skip to main content

 This involves our team of experts assessing each pet for quality of life and, for those with behavioural problems, the risk to other pets and people.
 We have a duty to consider the welfare of every pet in our care.
 In extreme cases, euthanasia will be considered – and is a decision that is never taken lightly.

-Please get in touch with our Communications Team by emailing press@woodgreen.org.uk or calling 0300 303 9333 ext.
+Please get in touch with our Communications team by emailing press@woodgreen.org.uk or calling 0300 303 9333 ext.
 1237.
-For any out-of-hours media enquiries, please contact Justin Morris on 07588 803 279.
+The press inbox and phone line are monitored between 8.30 and 5pm, Monday to Friday.

 Let's do it